Ocwen Resources All Things Ocwen in One Post

 Ocwen’s Newest Lie (or How the Company Says it HELPS Homeowners)

 Turn Yourself In and Beg for Mercy.
-Learn what employees say about Ocwen (Hint: the title is a quote from one of those happy workers.)
+Learn what employees say about Ocwen (Hint: the title is a quote from one of those unhappy workers.)

 Ocwen Turns on the CFPB.
 The Consumer Protection Financial Bureau has lost a lot of the wind from its sails but it still exists to protect consumers even though it has much fewer resources today.
 When the CFPB challenged Ocwen’s mortgage servicing practices, Ocwen challenged the constitutionality of the agency.
 Rather than fight the merits of the charges (we suspect the company had no facts on its side), the company instead attacked the regulator’s ability to regulate.
 [We are living in such interesting political times, however, that the Justice Department sided with Ocwen on this issue!]